Facebook

 CapU students taking part in an academic advising session.

-Your instructors in this bachelor's degree are award-winning creative writers, poets, memoirists and TV writers with decades of experience in their field who are ready to provide the help and mentorship you need.
+Your instructors in this bachelor’s degree are active scholars and award-winning fiction writers, poets, memoirists and TV writers with decades of experience in their fields who are ready to provide the help and mentorship you need.

 Career paths